liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@img doc-files/basic/AverageFork.png}{Running average that does not rely on an external counter.}{.6}

 We first fork the original stream of values in two copies.
 The topmost copy is used for the cumulative sum of values, as before.
 The bottom copy is sent into a processor called {@link jdc:ca.uqac.lif.cep.functions.TurnInto TurnInto}; this processor replaces whatever input event it receives by the same predefined object.
 Here, it is instructed to <!--\index{TurnInto@\texttt{TurnInto}} turn-->turn<!--/i--> every event into the number 1.
-This stream of 1s is then summed, and the two streams are divided.
+This stream of 1s is then summed, effectively creating a counter 1, 2, 3, etc. The two streams are then divided as in the original example.

-However, `Cumulate` does not have to work only with addition, and not even with numbers.
+It shall be noted that, `Cumulate` does not have to work only with addition, and not even with numbers.
 Depending on the function *f*, cumulative processors can represent many other things.
+For example, in the next code snippet, we create a stream of Boolean values, and pipe it into a `Cumulate` processor, using <!--\index{conjunction (logical operator)} logical conjunction-->logical conjunction<!--/i--> ("and") as the function, and `true` as the start value:

+{@snipm functions/CumulateAnd.java}{/}

+{@img doc-files/functions/CumulateAnd.png}{Using the Boolean "and" operator in a `Cumulate` processor.}{.6}

+When receiving the first event (`true`), the processor computes its conjunction with the start value (also `true`), resulting in the first output event (`true`).
+The same thing happens for the second input event, resulting in the output event `true`.
+The third input event is `false`; its conjunction with the previous output event (`true`) results in `false`.
+From then on, the processor will return `false`, no matter the input events that arrive.
+This is because the conjunction of `false` (the previous output event) with anything always returns `false`.
+Hence, the expected output of the program is this:

+    The event is: true
+    The event is: true
+    The event is: false
+    The event is: false
+    The event is: false

+Intuitively, this processor performs the logical conjunction of all events received so far.
+This conjunction becomes false forever, as soon as a `false` event is received.

 <!-- :wrap=soft: -->